List of Nadia: The Secret of Blue Water characters: Jean

 That said, Jean also undergoes some growth as well during the show.
 For instance, he believes that technology can do no wrong, and is quite disturbed by Nemo's description of the Nautilus being a "killing machine."
 His faith in technology is crushed when a friend of his sacrifices his life in a contaminated engine room.
 Furthermore, he learns that his father is gone and there is no point searching for him.
-At that point, Jean begins to consider quitting inventing... until Nadia suggests him to build a gyrocopter.
+At that point, Jean begins to consider quitting inventing until Nadia suggests him to build a gyrocopter.
 He determines to do so without the aid of grown-ups, straining his friendship with Hanson in the process.
 Jean eventually realizes that receiving help from grown-ups is just as valuable, and, working together with Hanson, he completes his flying machine and manages to impress Nadia.
 Furthermore, he is forced to take responsibility for keeping Nadia and Marie alive when they become stranded on a deserted island, going out of his way to provide food, shelter, and care.
 Jean does not understand why Nadia is so adamant against eating meat, particularly when she mistreats him and Marie for doing so; as such, he is quite confused by her mood swings.
-It isn't until Nadia finally confesses the real reason behind her hatred of meat that he gains a new understanding of her different view of the world.
+It is not until Nadia finally confesses the real reason behind her hatred of meat that he gains a new understanding of her different view of the world.
 Even when Nadia later admits her true identity and acknowledges her faults, Jean still accepts her as a person.